-In the preclinical biennium (Years 1 and 2), and in year 4, no specific data is recorded in the Dean's Office about student performance except for students who are noted by course directors to be performing at a borderline or failing level.
+In Phase 1, and in year 4, no specific data is recorded in the Dean's Office about student performance except for students who are noted by course directors to be performing at a borderline or failing level.
 Students having difficulty will be counseled by course directors about ways to improve and may be advised by the Academic Progress Committee or the Committee on Academic Promotions to seek assistance from a learning specialist or other counselor.